BraveSirRobin/amqphp/demos/README.md

     php php producer.php --message="Hello, world" --repeat=5

-Now, read these back from the broker using get:
+Now, read one of these back from the broker using get:

     php get.php

-You should have 3 left - read these back using consume:
+You should have 4 left - read these back using consume:

     php consumer.php --strat="trel 1 0"